Finances

 How to look for grants?

 Follow the competitions from local authority, government and EU programmes.
-It is worth checking Operational Programme Infrastructure and Environment, Active Citizens Programme, Program Life, Erasmus+.
-Take a closer look at Urbact, a programme which supports local institutional leaders and cities in an integrated sustainable development scheme.
+It is worth checking Operational Programme Infrastructure and Environment, Active Citizens Programme, the LIFE Programme, Erasmus+.
+Take a closer look at URBACT, a programme which supports local institutional leaders and cities in an integrated sustainable development scheme.
 A few Polish cities have already benefited from it, e.g. Wrocław.
 As part of this programme, Wrocław City Hall and cultural institutions from Wrocław have been working together to implement ecological transformation in culture.
 Engage in direct cooperation with particular offices of City Hall, e.g. those responsible for climate policies or EU programmes.
 Bear in mind that the EU aims to be climate-neutral by 2050.
 Behind this declaration lies the European Green Deal, which provides specific amounts to support this transformation.
 Follow the news on this topic.
 You can also consult the guidelines issued by foreign organisations or networks which were established to support social and urban transformation with sustainable development in mind.
-One such organisation is Julie’s Bicycle which has prepared a review of funds available to cultural institutions and organisations.
+Julie’s Bicycle has compiled a list of foundations supporting cultural organisations and institutions, which you can find on their website.

 Advocacy